-“My son, attend to My words; incline thine ear unto My sayings.
-Let them not depart from thine eyes; keep them in the midst of thine heart, for they are life unto those that find them and health to all their flesh.”
-Proverbs 4:20-22
+“My son, give attention to my words; Incline your ear to my sayings.
+Do not let them depart from your eyes; Keep them in the midst of your heart; For they are life to those who find them and health to all their flesh.”
+(Proverbs 4:20-22)

-“Let thine eyes look right on, and thine eyelids look straight before thee” (4:25).
+“Let your eyes look straight ahead, and your eyelids look right before you.”
+(Proverbs 4:25).
 Walking past a newsstand or just past someone on the street, have you ever had to just keep looking straight ahead and not look to the right or left?

 The decision will guard your heart and guard your sight.

 God wants you to have a fruitful life, sexual fulfillment—a happy family.
 He wants you to get your prayers answered and to have the progressive realization of His will for your life.
 God wants you to know success in the fullest, highest meaning of the word.
 How will you do it?
 Through your thought life.
-For “as a man thinketh in his heart, so is he….Out of the heart are the issues of life.”
+For “as he thinks in his heart, so is he….Out of the heart are the issues of life.”